dekuNukem/duckyPad/duckyscript3_beta_test.md

 Set `n` between 1 to 15 for a particular key.

-`r, g, b` between 0 and 255 inclusive.
+`r, g, b` can be constants or variables between 0 and 255.

 #### `SWC_FILL r g b`

 Change color of **ALL** LEDs.

-`r, g, b` between 0 and 255 inclusive.
+`r, g, b` can be constants or variables between 0 and 255.

 #### `SWC_RESET n`